 On going treatment with antitubercular treatment.

-Bacillus Calmette-Guerin (BCG) Vaccine should not be administered
+SII-ONCO-BCG should not be administered

 intravenously, subcutaneously or intramuscularly.

-The vaccine is not intended for immunisation.
+The product is not intended for immunization.

 The preparation contains live attenuated mycobacterium (BCG) and